-I offer a steadying, accepting and warm presence.
-As a person-centred counsellor/psychotherapist, I trust that my clients have the inner resources that they need, and the means of sensing the direction and depth to guide them as they explore the issues that have brought them to counselling.
+I offer a warm, steadying, and accepting presence.
+As a person-centred counsellor/psychotherapist, I trust that my clients have the inner resources they need, to explore the issues that have brought them to counselling.

 Some arrive feeling overwhelmed by events or grieving for a loss.
-Others are struggling with stress due to life changes e.g. a change in job, redundancy, divorce, an injury or illness.
+Others are struggling with stress due to life changes.
 Sometimes clients come because they recognise that events in their past are restricting their choices, and impacting on current relationships.

-I am an independent counsellor/psychotherpist working in private practice in both Burgess Hill and Brighton.
-Accredited by the British Association for Counselling and Psychotherapy, I offer one to one counselling/psychotherapy to adults.
+I am an independent counsellor/psychotherpist working in private practice with adult clients, accredited by the British Association for Counselling and Psychotherapy.

-For clients who are considering coming for counselling and are unsure about what happens next, I offer a reduced fee for first sessions.
+For clients who are considering counselling and are unsure about what happens next, I offer a free Introductory Session.
 This enables us to see whether we can work together, and for clients to ask any questions they may have about me and counselling.

 Training, qualifications & experience

-This has lead me to complete Level 1, Trauma Training (2012), with the Sensorimotor Psychotherapy Institute.
+Level 1, Trauma Training, with the Sensorimotor Psychotherapy Institute

 Accredited register membership